kayla-manning/election-analysis-2020/posts/final.md

 ### Overview

-This forecast predicts that Joe Biden will win a fairly sizable two-party popular vote victory of **52.4%**, earn a much narrower Electoral College majority of **273** votes compared to Donald Trump's **265** votes.
+This forecast predicts that Joe Biden will win a popular vote victory of **52.4%** with a narrow Electoral College majority of **273** votes compared to Donald Trump's **265** votes.
+However, the model projects a high level of uncertainty in several battleground states.
+As a result, the Electoral College could easily swing in Donald Trump's direction or further in Biden's favor.

 In a total of $100,000$ simulations, this model gives Joe Biden a **59.0%** chance of winning the Electoral College and Donald Trump a **38.9%** chance of winning the Electoral College, with a **2.1%** chance of an electoral tie.